Wildlife on Mount Kilimanjaro: Animals & Plants Guide

 Typical Porter-to-Climber Ratio

-Kilimanjaro park rules cap porter loads at 20 kg Only.
+Kilimanjaro park rules limit porter loads to 20 kg per porter.

 • 4 to 5 porters